SynTexDZN/homebridge-syntex-magichome/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Config**
-Share config.json for the plugin
+Share your config.json for the plugin

 **Logs**
 Share the logs with debug as true in config.json